 Faculty Learning Communities

-A Faculty Learning Community is a small active group of faculty who work collaboratively on an on-going basis by focusing on a particular pedagogical or research topic, issue in higher education, or academic career stage or identity.
+A Faculty Learning Community is an active group of faculty who work collaboratively on an on-going basis by focusing on a particular pedagogical or research topic, issue in higher education, or who are at a similar academic career stage or share another identity.
 By design, faculty learning communities promote collegiality, and they also encourage innovation by providing a safe space to explore new ideas, experiment, and reflect with your colleagues.

 To join a faculty learning community or any of the groups listed below, contact the facilitator or faculty mentioned in the description.
 If you have questions about faculty learning communities, want to form a new one, or already facilitate or participate in a group that we could add to this list, talk to the Coordinator of Faculty Enrichment Jamie Landau or Instructional Consultant Chris Odato.